euweb/vocab/README.md

 # vocab
-this vocabulary trainer uses java and rest for the backend and angularjs for the frontend
+is a simple vocabulary trainer which uses csv files for holding data and and angularjs for the frontend.
+For running the application you only need a web server